emil-jacero/cue-oam/v2alpha2/README.md

 ## Definitions

-### ComponentSchema
+### ComponentType

-A component-schema is a reusable set of CUE definitions that ensures components, traits, and scopes share the same upstream standards.
+A component-type is a reusable set of CUE definitions that ensures components, traits, and scopes share the same upstream standards.
 A set of global schemas are part of the model specification, but other schemas may be created and maintained by a platform.
 They serve the same purpose, and should be well-known to the users of that platform.

-The platform directory is meant to contain transformation templates written in CUE, but they are similar to schemas.
+The "platform" directory is meant to contain transformation templates written in CUE, but they are similar to schemas.
 These templates accelerate development by mapping standard schemas into platform-specific outputs, such as Kubernetes manifests or Docker Compose files.
 By encapsulating common transformations, they reduce repetitive work and encourage reuse.

 **Example:**